 2. Have each group races to be the first to fill in the answer sheet correctly and hand it to you.
 If there are errors, they must keep working.
 Require that students wait five minutes before checking with you again in order to prevent random guessing.

-3. When all groups have finished or time is up, review the answers together.
+3. When all groups have finished or time is up, check the answers together.

 4. If you like, you can give out a prize to the winning team.
 For some students, this is often an added incentive to try their hardest, but be sure to try to balance out the groups to make it fair.

-If you like this ESL review activity, we have good news for you!
+If you liked this relay game, we have good news for you!
 There are 38 more of them just like it in this book: 39 ESL Review Activities: For Teenagers and Adults.

 Have Some Fun With ESL Review Games

 Review lessons are often not liked by the students and for good reason-they’re often quite boring!
 But, they don’t have to be.
 This book will help you plan some fun, engaging and useful review lessons in no time.